saarimshaikh/saarimshaikh/README.md

 ### Hi there 👋
 # 💫About Me :
-I'm a B.Tech CSE student at Lovely Professional University I'm a tech enthusiast
+I'm a B.Tech CSE student at Lovely Professional University

+I'm a tech enthusiast

+Active lerner and keeps on updating myself with latest technologies in the market

 ## 🌐Socials